 Speaking of Caps

 If you struggle with opening small makeup products, removing caps and holding onto things, here’s some simple hacks: Rubber tubing or pencil grips!
 They fit onto anything that is round and shaped like a pencil.
 Think eyeliners, liquid lipsticks, even some eyebrow products.
-Place a rubber grip on the end and now your favorite makeup product is easier to open.
+Place a rubber grip on the end.
+Now your favorite makeup product is easier to open.
 Another easy hack for getting a better hold on makeup and tools (Think perfume bottles & nail polish bottles) is to tie rubber bands onto them.
-Or, (this is my favorite one) you could always use a universal ring holder attachment
+Or (this is my favorite one) you could always use a universal ring holder attachment

 Invest in the Right Makeup Brushes